Report an alleged breach of planning

 Please see the Frequently Asked Questions (PDF) for further information.

-The Planning Enforcement team are unable to investigate:
+The Planning Enforcement team are unable to investigate the following:

 - Neighbour disputes